leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 **Migration**

-So you have it all figured, don't you?!
+So you have it all figured out, don't you?!
 Now what.
 The first thing I did is translating the design to a migration file.
 This means telling the database to create the tables like the structure you have seen above.
 Once you run that sql file you will end up with an empty database with the specified structure.